theimowski/master-thesis/docs/section-industry.md

 ### Concurrent systems

-The survey would not be complete without mentioning concurrent systems, which benefit a lot from functional programming.
+The survey would not be complete without mentioning concurrent systems, which benefit a lot from FP.
 Although they are not really a separate domain like financial industry or data science, concurrent systems made it to this list, because of the great impact of functional paradigm on concurrency aspect.
-That said, software from arbitrary domain, be it social network or shopping industry, which relies on processing parallelization might potentially gain from employing functional programming.
+That said, software from arbitrary domain, be it social network or shopping industry, which relies on processing parallelization might potentially gain from employing FP.

 An obvious advantage that applies to parallelization is that data structures are immutable.
 The immutability is enforced in pure languages, whereas in functional-first languages it is the default behavior that can be overridden, i.e data structures can be made mutable (usually for performance reasons).